ned14/outcome/doc/md/04-tutorialC.md

 extension for ternary logics for those who need such a thing).
 Attempting to retrieve a value, error or exception from an empty transport throws a `monad_error::no_state` [1].
-- `.value()` on an errored transport directly throws a `std::system_error` with the error code [2] instead of throwing a wrapper type like `bad_expected_access` which you need to manually extract from later.
+- `.value()` on an errored transport directly throws a `std::system_error` with the error code [2] instead of throwing a wrapper type like `bad_expected_access<E>` from which you need to manually extract the `E` instance later.
-- `.value()` on an excepted transport directly rethrows the contents of the exception pointer [3] instead of throwing a wrapper type like `bad_expected_access` which you need to manually extract from later.
+- `.value()` on an excepted transport directly rethrows the contents of the exception pointer [3] instead of throwing a wrapper type like `bad_expected_access` from which you need to manually extract later.
 - `.error()` returns any `error_code_extended` as you'd expect, returning a default constructed (null) error code if the transport is valued, or `monad_errc::exception_present` if the transport is excepted.